Quick Answer

 - On the ex-date the stock opens lower by roughly the dividend amount.

 - Cash dividends are taxable when received; stock dividends are not.
-A stock dividend just spreads the same total cost across more shares (lower cost basis per share, same total value).
+A stock dividend spreads the same total cost across more shares: lower basis per share, same total value.

 - Qualified dividends get long-term capital-gains rates; ordinary dividends are taxed as ordinary income.

-- Cumulative preferred arrearages must be paid in full before common stockholders see a dime.
-This is the single most tested preferred-dividend concept.
+- Cumulative preferred arrearages must be paid in full before common stockholders get anything.
+The most tested preferred-dividend concept.

 - Cumulative voting lets minority shareholders concentrate all votes on one candidate; statutory voting lets majority shareholders win every seat.

-- Preemptive rights (antidilution) belong to common stock only, protecting ownership percentage, not price.
+- Preemptive rights (antidilution), where the charter grants them, belong to common stock only and protect ownership percentage, not price.

 - Common stockholders are last in liquidation (residual claim); all debt ranks ahead of all equity.